Does the Bond Market Affect Forex?

 Bonds are a form of debt instrument used by large companies, governments, and multinational organizations.
 By issuing these fixed-income debt securities, they can simply borrow funds in return for a fixed rate on their principal.

-And, there’s a strong correlation between the bond market and the Foreign exchange market.
+According to many opinions, the bond market is by far the most important in the financial system because of its role in helping financial organizations raise funds and being such a vital tool for government financing.
+And there’s a strong correlation between the bond market and the Foreign exchange market.
 Usually, the bond market is a leading indicator of Forex currency movements and vice versa.
-So, let’s explore this and see why you need to follow the prices (or yields) of government bonds to predict price movements in the currency market.
+So, let’s explore this and see why you may rely on government bonds’ prices (or yields) to predict price movements in the currency market.

 Oops!
 Your progress is not saved.